dqops/dqo/docs/data-sources/json.md

 JSON file format properties are detected automatically based on a sample of the file data.
 The default sample size is 20480 rows.

+Click on the **Additional JSON format options** panel to configure the file format options.

 The following properties can be configured for a very specific JSON format.

 | Additional JSON format options | Property name in YAML configuration file | Description                                                                                                                                                                                     |